CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### Address Replacement for Different Alias

-If there is a need to change the alias on the O365 destination to fit a new naming convention this can be accomplished using the Export items function.
-This will export the user list to a CSV and the ImportName column changed to the new alias naming convention.
+If there is a need to change the alias on the O365 destination to fit a new naming convention this can be accomplished using the Export items button.
+This will export the user list to a CSV and you can change the ImportName column value by user to the new alias naming convention.

 Once the CSV has been updated to the new naming convention, re-import it into CloudM Migrate by using Add items to migrate and then selecting Bulk add/import items.
 This will overwrite the current user list and now show the new alias under the ImportName column.